 One of the simplest things you can do is make templates of the pieces you want to hang on the wall out of paper.
 Simply lay your art out on the floor as you'd like to see it hung on the wall.
 Trace your pieces to size on the paper, cut out and then tape the paper templates to the wall.
 (Make sure to indicate you arts’ nail locations on your newly made templates.)
 Hammer the nails based on the marks you made on the templates.
 Rip the paper away and hang your art!

 Don’t have enough paper to create templates for the perfect gallery display?
 No worries.
-Another great tip is to place a strip of masking or painters tape along a level.
+Another great tip is to place a strip of painters tape along a level.
 Hold the level up to your picture and on the tape mark the location of your nail holes.
 Then transfer to your wall.
 This will ensure a straight finish each time.

 Now that you have everything hung, keeping it straight and in place is the next challenge.
 A neat little tip is to place a small Velcro patch or even a drop of tacky putty at the bottom of your frame to keep it from moving.